greatmazinger/MemoryPool/README.md

 -------------------------
 MemoryPool is mostly compliant with the C++ Standard Library allocators.
 This means you can use it with `allocator_traits` ([see here] (http://www.cplusplus.com/reference/memory/allocator_traits/)) or just like you would use the `std::allocator` ([see here] (http://www.cplusplus.com/reference/memory/allocator/)).
 There are some differences though:

-* MemorPool **cannot** allocate multiple objects with a single call to `allocate` and will simply ignore the count value you pass to the allocate/deallocate function.
+* MemoryPool **cannot** allocate multiple objects with a single call to `allocate` and will simply ignore the count value you pass to the allocate/deallocate function.
 Fixing this is not too hard, but it would deteriorate performance and create memory fragmentation.
 * This is **NOT** thread safe.
 You should create a different instance for each thread (suggested) or find some way of scheduling queries to the allocator.

 Usage
 -------------------------
-Put `MemoryPool.h` and `MemoryPool.tcc` into your project folder and include `MemoryPool.h` into your project.
+Put `MemoryPool.hpp` and `MemoryPool.inl` into your project folder and include `MemoryPool.hpp` into your project.
 Do not forget to enable C++11 features (for example, with the `-std=c++11` flag if you use GCC).
 These files define a single template class in the common namespace:
 ```C++
 template <typename T, size_t BlockSize = 4096>
 ```